 The fact is, many factors are responsible for either a well-performing PPC ad campaign or bad performing ad campaign.

 In this post, we are going to discuss step by step guide to making your advertising campaign a success.

-Let’s start with some important definition
+Let’s start with some important definitions

 What is paid advertising?

-This refers to online advertising campaigns placed on webpages to get the attention of the target audience to visit the advertiser’s website and take the required action.
+This refers to online advertising campaigns placed on web pages to get the attention of the target audience to visit the advertiser’s website and take the required action.

-These ad campaigns come in various pricing models such as Pay per click (PPC) Pay per 1000 views (CPM), Pay per action (PPA) Pay per lead (PPL) etc.
+These ad campaigns come in various pricing models such as Pay per click (PPC) Pay per 1000 views (CPM), Pay per-action (PPA) Pay per lead (PPL), etc.